 LEARNING HOW TO LEARN

 Learning programs should be as much about teaching employees technical substance and content as they are about teaching them how to learn.
 HR policies, social politics and employee backgrounds and experiences are just a few of the elements that contribute to a firm’s culture and influence employee behavior and decision-making.
-For training to truly achieve its intended outcomes, the lessons learned need to be repeated and applied regularly on-the-job and over the long term.
+For training to truly achieve its intended outcome, the lessons learned need to be repeated and applied regularly on-the-job and over the long term.

 Interested in learning more about the latest leadership trends and research?
 Download our Leadership White Paper.